 The court thus granted the defendant’s motion to exclude the expert testimony and denied the plaintiff’s motion to exclude the evidence related to the third party.

 Because of Georgia’s tort liability system and fault laws, pursuing the compensation that you think you deserve after a car accident is not always as straightforward as it should be.
 We can help you prove fault, gather evidence for your claim, and handle negotiations with an insurance adjuster.
-Contact one of our experienced car accident attorneys today to discuss your case.
+Contact one of our experienced Atlanta car accident attorneys today to discuss your case.

 Georgia Court of Appeals Affirms Dismissal in Auto Shop Negligent Training Case, Atlanta Injury Attorney Blog, published December 28, 2016